runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 ### Merfae
-Serpentfish shapeshifters most often found around Kita Lau Often use a half-form with a fishlike tail and a humanlike body.
+Serpentfish shapeshifters most often found around Kita Lau, and in the southern Eaos isles.
+Much like the Xhao'fae, they cannot shift between forms, and instead remain in a half-form with a fishlike tail and a humanlike body, including gills along their neck and torso.
+Many Merfae mages do learn shapeshifting abilities, but they most often tend towards chimeric shapeshifting, taking on characteristics of various deep-sea beasts.
 Relatively civilized compared to the Xhal'fae, often wear jewelry and wield fishing spears or tridents.
 Otherwise most similar to the 'xhal and Xhal'fae
 Often have good relations with the Xhao'fae.

 ### Deep Fae